ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

 Follow these steps to provision by using the [resource controller API](https://cloud.ibm.com/apidocs/resource-controller/resource-controller){: external}.

 1. Obtain an [IAM token from your API token](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#authentication){: external}.

 2. You need to know the ID of the resource group that you would like to deploy to.
 You can obtain those via this API call:

 ```sh
 curl -X GET "https://resource-controller.cloud.ibm.com/v2/resource_groups?account_id=<YOUR_ACCOUNT>" -H "Authorization: Bearer <TOKEN>"
 ```

 {: pre}

 3. You need to know the region that you would like to deploy into.
-To list all of the regions that deployments can be provisioned into from the current region, use the following API call
+To list all of the regions that deployments can be provisioned into from the current region, use the following API call:

-   The command looks like:

    ```sh
     curl -X GET https://api.<YOUR-REGION>.databases.cloud.ibm.com/v5/ibm/regions -H 'Authorization: Bearer <TOKEN>' \
    ```

    {: pre}

 4. Select the [hosting model](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=api) you want your database to be provisioned on.
 You can change this later.